3 July 2026

 console.log(!!clone.isEvil); // logs "true"

-In this case elements inherit properties from thier parent elements.
+In this case, elements inherit properties from their parent elements:

 section {